Anto236/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 **Repo:**

 -   GitHub repository: `alx-higher_level_programming`
 -   Directory: `0x14-javascript-web_scraping`
 -   File: `1-writeme.js`

- Done?
-Help Check your code Get a sandbox

 ### 2\.
 Status code

 mandatory

 Write a script that display the status code of a `GET` request.

 -   The first argument is the URL to request (`GET`)
 -   The status code must be printed like this: `code: <status code>`
 -   You must use the module `request`

 ```
 guillaume@ubuntu:~/0x14$ ./2-statuscode.js https://intranet.hbtn.io/status